 YrhB is a small (94 aa, 10.6 kDa) uncharacterized protein in E. coli K12 encoded by b3446.
 It belongs to the Imm35 (Immunity protein 35) family (Pfam PF15567 / InterPro IPR029082), which was identified computationally as part of the polymorphic toxin system immunity protein repertoire (Zhang et al. 2012, PMID:22731697).
 Imm35 is specifically associated with the papain-like peptidase Tox-PL1, suggesting it functions as a peptidase inhibitor (PMID:22731697).
-A study in BL21(DE3) reported chaperone-like activity for YrhB under heat shock conditions (Ahn et al. 2012, PMID:22569261), though this has not been independently confirmed in K12 and the primary evolved function is more likely related to its Imm35 domain.
+Direct in vitro assays (Ahn et al. 2012, PMID:22569261) demonstrate ATP-independent chaperone/holdase activity for YrhB (preventing heat-induced client aggregation and promoting refolding); because the K12 and BL21(DE3) proteins are 100% identical, this experimental evidence applies to the K12 reference protein.
+A predicted Imm35 peptidase-inhibitor role follows from the domain assignment but has no experimental support in any Imm35 family member.
 Transcriptomic data show yrhB is upregulated 4.3-fold under TPEN (zinc chelation) stress, suggesting a possible link to metal homeostasis.
 The protein remains at UniProt evidence level PE 4 (Predicted).
 Notably, DeepECTF (a deep learning enzyme function predictor) incorrectly predicted EC 4.1.2.50 (6-carboxytetrahydropterin synthase) for YrhB (de Crecy-Lagard et al. 2025, PMID:40703034).
 This is a logic error because E. coli already encodes the bona fide 6-carboxytetrahydropterin synthase as QueD (b2765), and a queD mutant lacks this activity entirely, proving there is no functional redundancy with YrhB.

 | GO Term | Evidence | Action | Reason |